dereuromark/cakephp-queue/README.md

 Another example would be downloading, extraction and/or analyzing an external file per request of the user.
 The regular solution to these problems would be to create specialized cronjobs which use specific database states to determine which action should be done.

-The Queue Plugin provides a simple method to create and run such non-user-interaction-critical tasks.
+The Queue plugin provides a simple method to create and run such non-user-interaction-critical tasks.

 While you can run multiple workers, and can (to some extent) spread these workers to different machines via a shared database, you should seriously consider using a more advanced system for high volume/high number of workers systems.